 There’s a massive disparity between the number of people who need addiction treatment and those who seek it.
-This leaves many people wondering what the hold up is.
-Some don’t see the value of undergoing rehab.
-Others, however, experience the enabling behavior of friends or relatives, which could prevent them from reaching out.
+This leaves many people wondering how this could ever be the case.
+To these people, not seeking treatment indicates that people want to remain in addiction.
+Others simply don’t see the value of undergoing rehab treatment or they previously tried and relapsed.
+Some fear the perceived stigma of having to seek addiction treatment, which is a very real thing for many people.
+Finally, there are those who experience the enabling behavior of friends or relatives, which could prevent them from reaching out.

-Do you have a friend or loved one who’s struggling with substance abuse?
-Is it possible that your enabling behavior keeps the addiction going — at least in part?
+Do you have a friend or loved one who’s struggling with substance use?
+Is it possible that your enabling behavior keeps the addiction going—at least in part?
 There are plenty of ways that you could be making drug use more comfortable for this person.
 For example, do you make it a point to ignore signs of drug use?
+Do you turn a blind eye to what’s going on because facing is difficult?

 If you do acknowledge the intoxication, you might play into the person’s hands by blaming others for the behavior.
 A strict professor, demanding boss, or exasperated spouse become scapegoats.
 If it weren’t for them, your friend or loved one wouldn’t be using.
-However, that’s not the truth.
+However, that’s usually not the truth (or at least not the whole truth).

 Are You in a Codependent Relationship?